 Let’s cut to the chase: if you are planning to keep your touring relatively short term and confined for the time being, it categorically does not matter one bit what your bike is made of, any more than it matters what colour they’ve painted it.
-In the short term, a bike is a bike is a bike.

 The thing about aluminium

 You may have read somewhere on the internet that aluminium is a big no-no for touring.
 If so, you are probably wondering why.